-Pre Requisites: Mechanical Operations, Fluid Mechanics, Process Heat Transfer Course Objectives:
+Pre Requisites: Mechanical Operations, Fluid Mechanics, Process Heat Transfer, Material and Energy Balance Computations.

 - 1. To impart knowledge to the students about food processing and various unit operations involved in it. - 2.
-Learn various packaging, storing and preservation - 3.
-Aim to learn difference between microwave and conventional heating.
+To learn about the principles, equipment of food processing and methods that affect the quality of food products. - 3.
+Aim to learn the difference between microwave and conventional heating.